linuxkit/linuxkit/README.md

 ## Customise

 To customise, copy or modify the [`moby.yaml`](moby.yaml) to your own `file.yaml` or use on of the [examples](examples/) and then run `./bin/moby build file.yaml` to generate its specified output.
-You can run the output with `./scripts/qemu.sh` or `./scripts/hyperkit.sh`, or on other platforms.
+You can run the output with `./scripts/qemu.sh` or on OSX with `./bin/moby run file`. `moby run` targets will be available for other platforms shortly.

 ### Yaml Specification